glcrazier/algosimulation/README.md

 * At last, invoke draw command to render.

-### Perspective View & Camera
+### Camera

-A frustum view matrix has following elements:
+A camera has following properties:
-* far plane
+1. Position.
-* near plane
+2. Look direction.
-* focal
+3. Near and far distance.

-The actions we'll take is to transform perspective view matrix to normalized bounding box.
+The actions we'll take is to convert camera specification into perspective view matrix, then transform perspective view matrix to standard view volume.

 ### Texture Mapping